mtaneja29/churn-predictor/README.md

 ## API documentation

-With the Spring app running, interactive API docs are available at:
+A static REST API reference is in [docs/API.md](docs/API.md).
+With the app running, interactive docs are also available at:

 - **Swagger UI:** http://localhost:8080/swagger-ui/index.html
 - **ML service (FastAPI) docs:** http://localhost:8000/docs